• Skip to primary navigation

 How to Make The Best Healthy Cookie Dough Protein Balls

-If you want to make Peanut butter free energy balls, you can simply sub out the Peanut Butter for any other runny nut or seed butter.
-Almond Butter would be delicious.
-For totally nut free protein balls, Sun Butter or Tahini (Sesame Seed paste) would also be delicious in this recipe.
+If you want to make Peanut Butter-free energy balls, you can simply sub out the Peanut Butter for any other runny nut or seed butter.
+Almond Butter or Cashew Butter would both be delicious.
+For totally nut free protein balls, Sunflower Butter or Tahini (Sesame Seed paste) would also make some delicious cookie dough protein bites!

 Next, you are going to add the ingredients except for Almond Milk and chocolate chips to a large bowl.
 With a silicone spatula, combine the ingredients as best you can.
 The dough will definitely be tough and sticky!